 Elijah holds a Master of Landscape Architecture from Cornell University (2020) and a B.A. in Urban Planning and Geography, with a Political Science minor from San Francisco State University (2016).
 His academic training has provided a foundation for understanding the intersections between urban design, environmental sustainability, and public policy.
-While at Cornell, Elijah focused his research on urban ecology, community-driven design, and climate-responsive strategies, all of which influence his approach to campus planning and public space design.

 In addition to his formal education, Elijah’s early career experiences shaped his approach to the built environment.
 He worked with the Massachusetts Department of Housing and Community Development in Boston on a research initiative to improve indoor air quality in affordable housing, which sparked his interest in how design can improve public health.
 Elijah’s time in New York City also introduced him to urban mobility policy as he collaborated with the NYC Economic Development Corporation (EDC) and the Department of Sanitation to improve goods movement in the city.